Bee DNA Barcoding at Pima Community College (PCC)- a review in pictures

 Here’s a link to the students’ records published in the the Barcode of Life Data System.

-Following Kim’s visit, students wrote a paragraph summarizing how their work supports the Tucson Bee Collaborative – the partnership between ASDM, the UAZ and Pima.
-Here’s a paragraph from a student who has English as their second language:
+Kim Franklin, our Arizona Sonora Desert Museum research partner, met with students to discuss their results.
+Following Kim’s visit, students wrote a paragraph summarizing how their work supports the Tucson Bee Collaborative.
+Here’s a paragraph from a student:

 Our class relates to the activities of Tucson Bee Collaborative through our mutual interest in cells down to the DNA.
 Our collaboration allows us the students to understand things by applying them in the real world, the tremendous benefit, experience and honor would have otherwise been lost.
 It is also productive and helpful to the Tucson Bee Collaborative, since it gives them data quicker and cheaper.
 Not only do we share mutual benefits, we also share the love of science and the attempt to leave a positive contribution and have our names remembered in the history of science.
 They are interested in the identification of the bee’s species, and we are interested in learning more and more science.
 This is a great collaboration that I am grateful for, and nothing is greater than a partnership that results in good for the community.“Nothing is greater than a partnership that results in good for the community”–We couldn’t agree more!